Regulator for NSW compulsory insurance schemes

 - Home building compensation schemes.

-SIRA now regulates the NSW CTP insurance scheme.
-It is also responsible for supervising the six insurers in the scheme to make sure they provide CTP insurance fairly, effectively, and within the legislation and guidelines.
+SIRA supervises the six insurers in the NSW CTP insurance scheme.
+It ensures they provide CTP insurance fairly, effectively, and within legislation and guidelines.

-- Make sure insurance and compensation schemes are viable
+- Ensure insurance and compensation schemes are viable.

 - Promote compliance with the law.